 Conclusion

 Angles measuring more than 90 degrees, whether obtuse or reflex, are indispensable elements of geometry and its real-world applications.
-From the gentle slope of a reclining chair to the sweeping arc of a radar beam, these angles are present in countless aspects of our lives.
+That said, from the gentle slope of a reclining chair to the sweeping arc of a radar beam, these angles are present in countless aspects of our lives.
 Understanding their properties, mastering their measurement, and appreciating their significance enhances our analytical and problem-solving skills across various disciplines.

 Now that you've explored the world of angles greater than 90 degrees, take the next step!
 Practice identifying and measuring these angles in your environment.
 Explore online resources to deepen your understanding of trigonometric functions.
-Share this article with others who might benefit from learning about these fascinating geometric concepts.
+On the flip side, share this article with others who might benefit from learning about these fascinating geometric concepts.
 Your journey into the world of angles is just beginning, and the possibilities are as expansive as the angles themselves.